caitlynbakery/theta_x_concept_one/README.md

 ![screenshot](docs/layout.png)

-This application does not use state management, but uses the [http](https://pub.dev/packages/http) package from dart to connect to the camera.
-Using the http commands, such as get and post, the application receives information and executes commands.
-Below is a list of this project's button controls using the [THETA API](https://api.ricoh/docs/theta-web-api-v2.1/).
+This application does not use state management, but uses the [http](https://pub.dev/packages/http) package from Dart to connect to a RICOH THETA X camera.
+Using the http commands, such as GET and POST, the application receives information and executes commands.
+Below is a list of this project's button controls using the [THETA WebAPI](https://api.ricoh/docs/theta-web-api-v2.1/).

 ## Button Controls